Nanotechnology Teacher Workshop

 Nano will affect our economy, the environment, and our personal lives.
 Some scientists think that future nanotechnologies and materials could transform our lives as much as cars, the personal computer, or the Internet!
 But the costs, risks, and benefits of this new technology can be difficult to understand, both for experts and for the general public.
 The NISE Network helps museums, research institutions, and the public learn from each other about this emerging field so that together we can make informed decisions.

-Through products like NanoDays, the NISE Network is actively building partnerships between science museums and research centers to increase their capacity to engage the public in learning about nanoscale science and engineering.
+The newly reorganized NISE Network continues to build partnerships between science museums and research centers to increase their capacity to engage the public in learning about an array of STEM topics.

 For more information about NISE Net and/or download a digital NanoDays kit, visit: